“It’s Beginning to Look A Lot Like Christmas” -Meredith Willson, lyricist

 Mallorca is a pretty traditional place.
 There are ways to do things and many locals adhere to them pretty strictly.
-Christmastime represents a time laden with traditions and a season to fiesta with those you love most.
+Christmastime in particular represents a time laden with traditions, and a season to fiesta with those you love most.
 Affordable Mallorca would like to share these traditions with you and perhaps inspire you to adopt a few of them for yourself!

 The Grand Beginning commences when the Christmas Lights are switch on at 19:30h on November 28th this year on the Bourne.
 To celebrate, Affordable Mallorca has a Christmas Light Show Photo Contest with the winner dining at Santosha's in Palma.

 Let’s start with the basics.
 Mallorca is still a predominantly Catholic culture, so even though the population is increasingly secular, locals pull out all the stops for the holiday season starting on 8th December with The Feast of the Immaculate Conceptionand ending a month later on 7th January, the day after Three Kings Day[[LINK TO ARTICLE – in progress, add once online]].

 Boxing Day is called the Segona Festa de Nadaland is inspired by age-old Catalan traditions.
 As the name suggests, it is a second Christmas Day marked by yet another fabulous feast and filled with family time.
 Usually, it is spent with the side of the family that was not celebrated with the previous day, making it fair on both spouses, and giving children a chance to spend time with cousins and all grandparents.
 Additionally, it means kids have an extra day to play with and share the new toys they have acquired.